What South Carolina Residents Need to Know About Obamacare

 To learn more about enrollment, see How Do I Sign Up for Obamacare in South Carolina?

-If your income is very low, you may qualify for free or low-cost coverage through Medicaid in South Carolina.
+In addition, if your income is very low, you may qualify for free or low-cost coverage through Medicaid in South Carolina.

 For more information, see Ways to Save Money on Obamacare in South Carolina.